PataphysicalSociety/soupault.app/site/reference-manual.md

 #### Disabling clean URLs

-If you’ve had a website for a long time and there are links to your page that will break if you change the URLs, you can make soupault mirror your site directory structure exactly and preserve original file names.
+If you have had a website for a long time and there are links to your pages that will break if you change the URLs, you can make soupault mirror your site directory structure exactly and preserve original file names.

 Just add `clean_urls = false` to the `[settings]` section of your `soupault.conf` file.